ElderMael/patternsfordeliveringmicroservices/manuscript/08-Distributed_Refactoring.md

 describe ways to discover the state of the codebases and drift along techniques and patterns to tackle these problems.

+## Typical Drift Scenario

+The most common scenario for microservice drift is any form of shared library.
+In the chapter about Pipelines you can find that paved road to production pipelines are very useful to standarize microservices deployments.
+But they come with drawbacks such as Drift.
+Over time, pipeline versions pinned to each microservice will start to differ unless you are on a tag pointing always to latest.

+Once the shared pipeline library starts to incorporate more features, services that stay on a particular version won't be deployable over time.
+For example, if the pipeline introduced security scanning, many projects will fail the first time or eventually if they do not update their dependencies due to new security vulnerabilities.
+This is a form of _distributed technical debt_.

 ## Measure Drift To Drive Consolidation

 The first recommended step to drive convergence is to measure Drift.